In Uncrewed Test, Boeing's Starliner Capsule Fails To Reach Space Station

 Friday's launch of Starliner also comes as Boeing's public image has been battered by the fatal crash of two of its 737 Max jetliners last year and the subsequent global grounding of the aircraft type.

 "We're doing it in a way that's never been done before," said NASA administrator Jim Bridenstine.
-"This time when we go.
-We're going to go with commercial partners.
+"This time when we go, we're going to go with commercial partners.
 NASA is not purchasing, owning and operating the hardware.
 We're buying the service."

 It's a lot like calling an Uber to space.
 NASA is paying for rides to the station, relying on two commercial vehicles — SpaceX's Crew Dragon and Boeing's Starliner.

 Originally NASA called for U.S. launches to the station to resume by the end of 2017.
 The program and its delays date back to its start nearly a decade ago.
-Funding for the project was awarded in steps and each round brought new developments and eventually whittled down the companies getting the Commercial Crew contracts to just two.
+Funding for the project was awarded in steps, and each round brought new developments and eventually whittled down the companies getting the Commercial Crew contracts to just two.

 However, comprehensive congressional funding was lacking.
 "They were underfunded at the beginning," said retired NASA astronaut Sandy Magnus.
 "Continually fighting this battle of one-year funding plus getting into these continuing resolutions [in Congress] really stops the momentum of any technical program."

 The program has also faced technical issues.
-Both Boeing and SpaceX rely on parachutes to safely land back on Earth and testing their design has delayed certifying the capsules for human passengers.
+Both Boeing and SpaceX rely on parachutes to safely land back on Earth, and testing their design has delayed certifying the capsules for human passengers.

 "You wouldn't think that parachutes would be hard.
 It's a technology that's, that's actually decades old," said space policy analyst Laura Forczyk.
 NASA has been using parachutes for all of its human space vehicles.
 "It turns out that it's really hard to make them efficient and reliable.

-Note: A previous version of this story misspelled Joel Montalbano's last name as Montoblano.